ramoslucas-lr/intelbras-bee/README.md

 intelbras-bee.get_ipv4() # returns ipv4_settings
-intelbras-bee.apply_changes() # returns True if successfully applied changes intelbras-bee.has_changes() # returns boolean indicating if there are saved changes that were not applied
+intelbras-bee.apply_changes() # returns True if successfully applied changes intelbras-bee.has_changes() # returns boolean indicating if there are saved changes that were not applied intelbras-bee.verify_changes(new_ip) # checks if the IP was changed using ping. returns a boolean

 ```